 There are no guarantees that dividend-paying stocks will continue to pay dividends.

-As indicated in its name, Federated Muni and Stock Advantage Fund invests in both municipal (muni) securities and equity securities (stock) as described in the fund’s prospectus.
-Thus, the fund is not entirely a “tax-exempt” or “municipal” fund, and a portion of the income derived from the fund’s portfolio (or dividend distributions) will be subject to federal income tax and state and local personal income tax.
+As indicated in its name, Federated Hermes Muni and Stock Advantage Fund invests in both municipal (muni) securities and equity securities (stock) as described in the fund’s prospectus.
+Thus, the fund is not entirely a “tax-exempt” or “municipal” fund.
+A portion of the income derived from the fund’s portfolio (or dividend distributions) will be subject to federal income tax, and most distributions will be subject to applicable state and local personal income tax.

-Federal tax rates used in the taxable equivalent yields calculations are based on the 37% tax bracket.
-The tax rates do not take into account the 3.8% tax on net investment income.
+Federal tax rates used in the taxable equivalent yields calculations are based on the 37% tax bracket and also include the 3.8% Medicare tax on municipal income.
 Consult with your tax advisor and attorney regarding your situation.

-The tax law set specific dollar thresholds for each filing status above which the 20% qualified dividend income rate applies.
+The tax laws set specific dollar thresholds for each filing status above which the 20% qualified dividend income rate applies.
 Consult your personal tax advisor regarding your situation.

 Mutual funds are subject to risks and fluctuate in value.